frankwang95/frankwang95.github.io/_pages/about.md

 I also volunteer with the Marin County Search and Rescue team in my free time.

-Everything here is riddled with typos, errors, and there's nothing I don't find cringe within 2 hours of putting up.
+Everything here is riddled with typos, errors, and there's nothing I don't find cringe within 2 hours of being put up.